marcinbiegun/n23.pl/_posts/2016-12-15-osx-macos-security-productivity.md

   * Disable CapsLock
   * Switch `right command` with `right alt` for easier access to polish diacritic chars
 * [Alfred](https://www.alfredapp.com) (free or $25) - application launcher and a swiss army knife
-  * Bind `CMD + F1`, `CMD + F2`, etc. to app activate, my most used apps are Chrome, MacVim and iTerm
+  * Bind `CMD + F1`, `CMD + F2`, etc. to app activate, my most used apps are Chrome, MacVim, and iTerm
   * Add a task to task manager's inbox, e.g. `inbox Buy milk`
   * Some custom scripts, e.g. `j GR-123"`command to open Jira ticket
 * [Spectacle](https://www.spectacleapp.com/) - simple window manager, organize windows using keyboard
   * `Option + Command + F` to maximize active window
-  * `Option + Command + ←` to move window to the left part of the screen
+  * `Option + Command + ←` to move a window to the left part of the screen
-* [KeepingYouAwake](https://github.com/newmarcel/KeepingYouAwake) - puts a coffe cup icon on menu bar, clicking it prevets your Mac from going to sleep for an hour (modern version of Caffeine app)
+* [KeepingYouAwake](https://github.com/newmarcel/KeepingYouAwake) - puts a coffee cup icon on the menu bar, clicking it prevents your Mac from going to sleep for an hour (modern version of Caffeine app)
 * [Flux](https://justgetflux.com) - prevents your eyes from being burned in late hours
 * [MenuMeters](http://member.ipmu.jp/yuji.tachikawa/MenuMetersElCapitan/) - displays system metrics (CPU, memory, network, disk usage) on menu bar
   * quickly identify anomalies like zombie apps taking 100% of CPU power